chimay/wheel/README.md

 for Vim and Neovim.

 Our favorite editor has already plenty of nice navigation functions.
-Wheel enhanced their interface by using :
+Wheel enhances their interface by using :

 - intuitive completion with multi-pattern support for prompting functions
 - dedicated buffers, in which you can filter and select elements, besides using